 A cancer that starts in the cells lining an organ is known as a carcinoma.
 There are different types of lung cancer, depending on which cells are affected.
 The two main types are:

-- Small cell carcinoma or ‘oat cell carcinoma’, named after its cell shape.
+- Small cell carcinoma or 'oat cell' carcinoma, named after its cell shape.
 Around 15 per cent of lung cancers are small cell carcinomas.
-This type of cancer spreads early and shows few early symptoms.
-This type of lung cancer is strongly linked with cigarette smoking.
+This type of cancer spreads early, shows few early symptoms and is strongly linked with cigarette smoking

 - Non-small cell carcinoma – these cancers affect the cells that line the main bronchi (airway passages into the lungs).